 Activating in CheckfrontBack to top

-You can see which staff accounts are currently using Two-Factor Authentication at Manage > Accounts in your Checkfront dashboard.
+You can see which Staff accounts are currently using Two-Factor Authentication (Manage > Accounts > Staff Accounts) within the column Two Factor Enabled.

 Scroll down to the bottom of the page and you'll see a link to Setup your Two-Factor Authentication.
 Click on this link to begin the process.